IvIePhisto/ECoXiPy/doc/source/index.rst

 ECoXiPy - Easy Creation of XML in Python
 ========================================

-This Python 2 project allows for easy creation of `XML
-<http://www.w3.org/XML/>`_.
-The hierarchical structure of XML is easy to spot
-and the code to create XML is much shorter than using SAX, DOM or similar APIs.
+This Python 2 and 3 project (tested with 2.7 and 3.3) allows for easy creation of `XML <http://www.w3.org/XML/>`_.
+The hierarchical structure of XML is easy to spot and the code to create XML is much shorter than using SAX, DOM or similar APIs.

 Modules
 --------